Mikkaiser/school-lists/README.md

 # school-lists
 A project made in Angular.
-It render component lists of students and teachers within a school module!
+It renders component lists of students and teachers within a school module!
 # SchoolLists

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.11.